tcet-opensource/tcet-linux-neofetch/README.md

 ### Credits

-Our sincere thanks to [neofetch](https://github.com/dylanaraps/neofetch) and its creator for making neofetch without which this repo wouldn't have been possible
+Our sincere thanks to [neofetch](https://github.com/dylanaraps/neofetch) community and its creator for making neofetch without which this repo wouldn't have been possible